How I Work

 - Organizational savvy and entrepreneurial know-how.
-I have thrived as an employee in corporate settings, and have provided advised organization development guidance to corporate clients.
+I have thrived as an employee in corporate settings, and have provided organization development guidance to corporate clients.
 Yet as a self-employed coach and consultant, I also understand what it takes to strike out on your own.

 If you’re curious to learn more about me, please head over to the About Shana page.

 Interested in the Possibility of Coaching with Me?